 In my working life I am an Administrator at the Tyndall Centre for Climate Change Research, based at the University of East Anglia.
 I initially took up photography to make better use of the office camera, but quickly fell in love with it and bought my own equipment.
 Photographic and video skills are important in my line of work, which involves producing and preparing content for use in communications, so it helps to be an enthusiast!

-To supplement video production, I have developed some skills with Adobe After Effects to enable me to produce motion graphs, minor animations and visual effects.
+To supplement video production, I have developed an interest in motion graphics (using Adobe After Effects) to enable me to produce animations and visual effects.
 This has also led me to dig into 3D modeling and rendering to further enhance compositions.
 I'm relatively new to 3D, but some of my early experiments are featured on this site.

 In addition to photography and videography for work and as a hobby, I also provide volunteer support to the Norwich branch of the British Science Association and other organisations.